aulonalivoreka/Four-square-Cipher/README.md

 ```bash
 python fourSquareCipher.py
 ```
+You can also run the script by cloning this repository and running it in the code compiler of choice, like Visual Studio Code.

 ### How It Works
 - **Input Keys**: The user is prompted to enter two keys for the matrices.
 These keys should contain letters from A-Z (excluding Q) and should not have spaces.